 BI 836880: A dual inhibitor of two key pathways mediating tumour angiogenesis

-Clinical trials and combinations: BI 836880 is currently being investigated as monotherapy in two Phase I clinical studies in patients with solid tumours,2,3 and in combination with the programmed cell death protein-1 (PD-1) inhibitor BI 754091* in a Phase I trial involving patients with non-squamous non-small cell lung cancer (NSCLC) with programmed cell death ligand-1 (PD-L1) expression >1% as well as in patients with other solid tumours.4,5
+Clinical trials (monotherapy and combination therapy): BI 836880 is currently being investigated as monotherapy in two Phase I clinical studies in patients with solid tumours,2-4 and in combination with the programmed cell death protein-1 (PD-1) inhibitor BI 754091* in a Phase I trial involving patients with non-squamous non-small cell lung cancer (NSCLC) with programmed cell death ligand-1 (PD-L1) expression >1% as well as in patients with other solid tumours.4,5